 Both experimentalists and theorists have access to advanced computer workstations with high-speed links to supercomputers.
 All of these computer facilities are available for graduate students' research and all students are expected to have active computer accounts on at least one of the Department's networks.

 The quality and scope of the research and faculty is indicated by about 40 contracted research programs which support the research of the department's faculty members.
-The total external support of about 13 million dollars annually supports nearly 40 graduate students to work full time on research, relieving them of teaching assignments.
+The total external support of about 13 million dollars annually supports over 40 graduate students to work full time on research, relieving them of teaching assignments.

 The Physics Department is located in Rutgers Busch Campus in Piscataway, a pleasant suburban community in central New Jersey about 5 minutes from urban New Brunswick and about 35 miles from New York City.
 Life in the New Brunswick area is enriched by lecture series, films, and, in particular, an extensive program of high-quality musical events.
 Athletic and other recreational facilities are also available on campus.
 Werblin recreation center, which contains a 50-meter swimming pool, fitness center, racquetball and hand ball courts, and a multi-sports area for basketball and volleyball, is a few minutes walk from the physics buildings.